Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`"fundamental_domain"`: means that sites described in the response span a fundamental domain (Vinberg, 1994; European Mathematical Society, 2020) of a periodic system.
       When a server indicates this span in the response, it MUST provide those and only those sites that enable reconstruction of the whole periodic system by applying symmetry operations from `space_group_symmetry_operations_xyz`_ property and then applying translations given by `lattice_vectors`_.
       The fundamental domain does not need to be a connected space region.
-    - :val:`"asymmetric_unit"`: all sites are in a simpy connected space region that is a fundamental domain, as per IUCr Online Dictionary of Crystallography definition (IUCr, 2017).
+    - :val:`"asymmetric_unit"`: all sites are in a simply connected space region that is a fundamental domain, as per IUCr Online Dictionary of Crystallography definition (IUCr, 2017).
     - :val:`"molecular_fundamental_domain"`: a fundamental domain where all atoms connected by covalent or donor-acceptor coordination bonds are adjacent to each other, placed at a bond distance.
     - :val:`"molecular_asymmetric_unit"`: an asymmetric unit (a simply connected fundamental domain) where all atoms bound by covalent or donor-acceptor coordination bonds are adjacent to each other, placed at a bond distance.
     - :val:`"unit_cell"`: a full unit cell of a periodic system (crystal).